-The off-site engineering design, refurbishment and procurement work has been completed on long lead items including the purchase of a new TRIO CT2436 jaw crusher to replace the existing crusher on site, new and refurbished feed /discharge conveyors together with supporting steel works, self-cleaning magnet, triple deck screen and refurbished secondary Symons 51 cone crusher and a fully integrated MCC for plant control.
+The off-site engineering design, refurbishment and procurement work have been completed on long lead items including the purchase of a new TRIO CT2436 jaw crusher to replace the existing crusher on site, new and refurbished feed /discharge conveyors together with supporting steel works, self-cleaning magnet, triple deck screen and refurbished secondary Symons 51 cone crusher and a fully integrated MCC for plant control.
 The first delivery to the Burnakura mine site from Como Engineers was transported in December 2016.
-This crushing circuit was unloaded at Burnakura and ready for assembly and installation at the mine site, in early 2017, subject to completion of funding arrangements.
-The Heap Leach plant equipment including stackers and agglomerator are now stored adjacent to the proposed heap pad subsequent to the second quarter.
-A site inspection was completed with Como Engineers and a detailed proposal for primary secondary and tertiary crushing circuit, together with CIL feed plan and CIL recommissioning plan was proposed and a construction schedule was developed for implementation.
+During the quarter, the crushing circuit was unloaded at Burnakura and ready for assembly and installation at the mine site, subject to completion of funding arrangements, and the Heap Leach plant equipment including stackers and agglomerator were stored adjacent to the proposed heap pad.

 Other mine development activities include completion of a power strategy assessment, building the site power model and pit dewatering has been assessed for early stage production.
-Since August 2016, ongoing pre-construction site development activities have taken place at the Burnakura mine site including, preparing the light vehicle and processing workshop ready for construction activities in 2017.
+Since August 2016, ongoing pre-construction site development activities have taken place at the Burnakura mine site including preparing the light vehicle and processing workshop ready for construction activities in 2017.
 Preparing the store area for cataloguing and receipt of first fill inventory for the project and preparing the gensets for mobilizing off-site together with preparing the 3KVa transformer for repair were completed in the quarter.
+During the quarter the existing laboratory was cleaned and earthworks were completed for the new laboratory footing.

-The workforce planning has been submitted to management for review and included to the action plan.
-The key personnel have been located and the key operations management are now on board.
-The Amended Environmental Protection License for Crushing, Heap Leach and Dewatering was received during the quarter with approval from the Department of Environmental Regulation ("DER") for the operation of the proposed 0.50 million tonne per annum Heap Leach Facility.
-In addition, the Mining Proposal was submitted in December 2016 and the Mine Closure Plan was submitted subsequent to second quarter, this will complete all DER licensing requirements for operational readiness.
+The Amended Environmental Protection License for Crushing, Heap Leach and Dewatering was received during the quarter with approval from the Department of Environmental Regulation ("DER") for the operation of the proposed 0.50 million tonne per annum Heap Leach